Orchid Events - 2021 Monthly Meetings

 Fred Clarke, Sunset Valley Orchids

-December 4 - Christmas Orchid Auction
+December 7 - Christmas Orchid Auction

 We’re looking forward to our Christmas party and auction where we get to kick back, have fun and spread holiday cheer with our orchid buddies... and come home with orchids.
 Hope to see you there!

 Our Christmas orchid auction is on our normal first Tuesday meeting night.
 Drive around to the back, closest to the hall entrance.
 We'll be there setting up around 5:30.

 We’ll start our social hour at 6:30 pm.
 This will give us a chance to exchange holiday cheer before we hit the vittles.
 Bring your beverage of choice.
 The club will provide the low octane water, iced tea and coffee, but if you enjoy a cuppa with your meal, feel free!

 One thing you can always count on is all the good food.
 Wonder what Lady Di will conjure up for the main courses this year!
 Bring a dish to round out the meal.
 Salads, potato and pasta side dishes, vegetable side dishes and desserts have been big favorites in years gone by.

 We’ll have 2022 calendars and orchid plants for sale.
 We’ll finish up the evening with an orchid auction where you can bid on a nice variety of different types of orchids.